zimbora/mqtt-broker-auth/Readme.md

 ### Users
 This program uses a mysql database to check users access and permissions

-On table `users` are the authorized accounts to access MQTT broker If an account is registered with level 4/5, that account has full access.
+On table `users` are the authorized accounts to access MQTT broker.\
+If an account is registered with level 4/5, that account has full access.\
-Otherwise the access must be checked through table `permissions`
+Otherwise, the access must be checked through table `permissions`

 ### Devices and Clients
-The registered `clientId` is used to check if a subscription or a publish are authorized for the respective topics.
+The registered `clientId` is used to check if a subscription or a publish are authorized for the respective topics.\
 A `device` will only be allowed to publish on it's own topic and it must contains `uid:`.
 This `uid:` identifies the device referred on the topic and is used to check if a `clientId` has permission to write on the topic.
-Those privileges are defined in `permissions` table.
+Those privileges are defined in `permissions` table.\
-If the `level` of `clientId` is >= 3 publish and subscribe on the respective topic are granted If the `level` of `clientId` is >= 1 and < 3 only subscribe on the respective topic is granted
+If the `level` of `clientId` is >= 3 publish and subscribe on the respective topic are granted\
+If the `level` of `clientId` is >= 1 and < 3 only subscribe on the respective topic is granted

 ### Devices configurations
 If a client writes on topics :project/:uid/fw/settings or :project/:uid/app/settings that data will be store in database.
 If this written is made by a device, the data will be only stored if there's no data in db.
-In the other hand, if the there is data in db and that data is different from the one that device sent, this service will try to update the device, keeping it synced.
+In the other hand, if the there is data in db and that data is different from the one that device sent, this service will try to update the device, keeping it synced.\
 The exception is for WIFI ssid and password, topic :project/:uid/fw/settings/wifi.
 The device has always control over this topic, yet it can accept changes when it is connected.

 ## Dependencies